leonlol-dev/GalaxyCalamity_src/README.md

 or

-Download this repo and play within the Unity Editor.
+Download this repo's release build and execute galaxycalamity.exe.

 ## Stack
 - [NavMeshComponent](https://github.com/Unity-Technologies/NavMeshComponents) - Unity's NavMeshComponents used for NavMeshAgents.